 Bring engineering skills to life with this fun engineering activity for kids with this create your own monster activity for kids!
 There are no rules for this Halloween STEM activity, which makes it the perfect way for kids to tinker with invention and creativity without fear of failure.
 Engineering has never been so fun!

-STEM activities are one of our favorite ways to learn at Schooling a Monkey.
+STEM activities are one of our favorite ways to learn!
 No matter the occasion, we like to celebrate with science, technology, engineering, or math activities.

 This Halloween, we decided to design a monster craft for a fun engineering activity.

 You may be surprised at how special and creative your kids monsters turn out to be!